 - the infrastructure’s scientific goals

-- what the grant is to be used for
+- what the grant will be used for

 - the national added value the infrastructure is expected to contribute to.